renandecarlo/tutsplus-downloader/README.md

 License
 -------
-TutsPlus Downloader is released under the MIT license.
+Tuts+ Downloader is released under the MIT license.